TABLE OF CONTENTS

 Tax returns help the lender determine your ability to repay based on information about last year’s income.
 Income verification for a mortgage is crucial because it helps a lender determine your level of risk and whether you can afford to repay the loan.

-Documents you need to buy a house
+But do you need pay stubs to buy a house?

-Whether you need pay stubs to buy a house depends on your employment status and type of employment.
-Again, business owners and freelancers can provide proof of income for a mortgage in several ways.
-However, employees must show pay stubs and tax returns as proof of income for a loan to demonstrate their ability to repay it.
+Whether you need pay stubs to buy a house depends on your employment status and the type of mortgage you’re applying for.
+While business owners and freelancers applying for non-QM loans have more flexibility when it comes to proof of income, W-2 employees will typically need to submit pay stubs and tax returns.

 A photo with documents blurred in the foreground on a table with keys and a tabletop house and a person holding a pen to the papers.